Miroslav Krišan: Provincial and republican politics after 2000

-Serbia's electoral system was reformed in 2000, such that all mandates were awarded to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
-Krišan appeared in the 179th position on the DS's electoral list in the 2003 parliamentary election and did not receive a mandate after the list won thirty-seven seats.
-He sought election to the DS's presidency in 2006 but was not successful.
+Serbia's electoral system was reformed in 2000, such that all mandates were awarded to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order, and the entire country became a single electoral division at the republican level.
+Krišan appeared in the 179th position on the DS's electoral list in the 2003 parliamentary election and did not receive a mandate when the list won thirty-seven seats.
+He sought election to the DS's presidency in 2006 but was unsuccessful.

 Krišan appeared in the thirty-eighth position on the DS's For a European Vojvodina list in the 2008 Vojvodina provincial election and was given a mandate when the list won twenty-three proportional seats.
-The DS and its allies won a majority victory, and Krišan served as a supporter of the provincial administration; he also chaired the assembly committee for administration and local self-government.
-He resigned his provincial seat in May 2010 due to a change in Vojvodina's conflict-of-interest laws involving dual mandates.
+The DS and its allies won a majority victory overall; Krišan was a supporter of the administration and chaired the committee for administration and local self-government.
+He resigned his seat in May 2010 due to a change in Vojvodina's conflict-of-interest laws involving dual mandates.

 Serbia's electoral laws were changed again in 2011, such that all mandates were awarded in numerical order to candidates on successful lists.
-Krišan appeared in the twenty-third position on the DS's list in the 2012 provincial election and was not re-elected when the list won sixteen proportional mandates.
-He was promoted to the sixteenth position in the 2016 provincial election and missed election when the list fell to ten seats.
+Krišan received the twenty-third position on the DS's list in the 2012 provincial election and was not re-elected when the list won sixteen proportional mandates.
+He was promoted to the sixteenth position in the 2016 provincial election and again missed election when the list fell to ten seats.

-He also received the 121st position on the DS's list in the 2014 Serbian parliamentary election.
+Krišan also received the 121st position on the DS's list in the 2014 Serbian parliamentary election.
 Election from this position was improbable, and he was not elected when the list won nineteen mandates.

+Death

+Miroslav Krišan died of a heart attack at his home in Kovačica, on 15 August 2023, at the age of 55.